-Any appeals for this school will be held by 18 July 2018 but you are advised that your chances of success are minimal as stated above.
+Any appeals for this school will be held by 23 July 2019.

 It is advisable to place your child on the school’s waiting list alongside any appeal request.
 You are more likely to be given a place from the waiting list than through the appeal process.

 Any appeals lodged after 16 May for Reception/‘in-year’ casual admissions will be heard within 30 days of submitting the request.